-described in section 18, "The Compiler and Assembler".
-Functions may also be written directly in machine code using the ASSEMBLE directive of the compiler.
-Functions created by the compiler, whether from S-expressions or ASSEMBLE directives, are referred to as compiled functions.
+Functions defined by expressions can be compiled by the INTERLISP compiler, as described in section 18, "The Compiler and Assembler".
+In INTERLISP-10, functions may also be written directly in machine code using the ASSEMBLE directive of the compiler.
+Functions created by the compiler, whether from Sexpressions or ASSEMBLE directives, are referred to as compiled functions.
+In INTERLISP-10, compiled functions may be resident or swappable, as described in section 3.